Golden Entertainment: History

 Golden Gaming agreed in January 2015 to merge with Lakes Entertainment.
 Sartini would own 35% of the company and serve as its chief executive officer.
 The merger was completed on August 3, 2015, establishing Golden Entertainment.

 The company expanded into Montana in 2016, purchasing slot routes with 2,800 machines for a total of $45 million.
 In June 2017, Golden Entertainment was granted a license for slot route operations in Illinois.
 This marked the fourth state Golden is licensed.

 In October 2017, Golden Entertainment acquired American Casino & Entertainment Properties for $850 million, which expanded the company's casino portfolio by four: the Stratosphere, Arizona Charlie's Boulder, Arizona Charlie's Decatur and the Aquarius Casino Resort.
 The following year, the company announced a $140 million renovation of the Stratosphere.

 In January 2019, the company bought the Colorado Belle and Edgewater casinos in Laughlin, Nevada from Marnell Gaming (owner and operator of Nugget Casino Resort in Sparks) for $190 million.
 The acquisition of the Colorado Belle and Edgewater gives the company dominance in the market with three of 11 Laughlin properties, including the Aquarius.

+Golden sold the Rocky Gap Casino Resort in 2023 to Vici Properties and Century Casinos for $260 million.
+Also in 2023, Golden sold its Nevada and Montana slot routes to J&J Ventures.

+In October 2025, PT's Taverns launched an unprecedented progressive jackpot program across its 65 Southern Nevada taverns.
+The rollout introduced the "Giant Keno Progressive," which began at $100,000 and offered a maximum payout of $200,000, linking more than 820 machines across the chain.